mawie81/electron-window-state/readme.md

 `file` - *String*

   The name of file.
-Defaults to `window-state.json`
+Defaults to `window-state.json`.
+This is usefull if you want to support multiple windows.
+Simply create multiple ```windowStateKeeper``` instances with different filenames.

 `maximize` - *Boolean*